 Transmittal Notice

-- Explanation of Material Transmitted: NIH Human Research Protection Program (HRPP) policies have been revised to comport with the revised DHHS Common Rule (45 CFR 46) and to reflect the newly consolidated IRB structure within the NIH Intramural Research Program.
-This policy describes the requirements for IRB reliance, collaborative research and multi-site research that requires Single IRB review.
-Upon implementation, this policy fully supersedes the following Standard Operating Procedures (SOPs): SOP 20 – NIH HRPP Requirements for Collaborative Research, SOP 20A – Obtaining a Reliance (Authorization) Agreement at the NIH, SOP 20B – NIH IRB Responsibilities When Reviewing Local Context Considerations for Offsite Research and SOP 20C – Responsibilities When the NIH Intramural Research Program Serves as a Coordinating Center for a Multisite Trial or as the IRB of Record for a Non-NIH Coordinating Center.
+- Explanation of Material Transmitted: This policy describes the requirements for IRB reliance, collaborative research and multi-site research that requires Single IRB review.
+This policy fully supersedes the following Standard Operating Procedures (SOPs): SOP 20 – NIH HRPP Requirements for Collaborative Research, SOP 20A – Obtaining a Reliance (Authorization) Agreement at the NIH, SOP 20B – NIH IRB Responsibilities When Reviewing Local Context Considerations for Offsite Research and SOP 20C – Responsibilities When the NIH Intramural Research Program Serves as a Coordinating Center for a Multisite Trial or as the IRB of Record for a Non-NIH Coordinating Center.
+Partial Revision 2/13/2025: These revisions include minor clarifications for consistency with the eIRB system and for multisite research studies consistent with current practice.
+This revision also reminds NIH Investigators to submit to IRBO external IRB approvals and approved documentation no later than 2 weeks following receipt of the approval letter.

 - Filing Instructions: